• Skip to main content

 Classic Deviled Egg Filling:

-The classic Deviled Egg filling is simply mayonnaise, mustard, a little vinegar, and some salt and pepper.
+The classic Deviled Egg filling is simply mayonnaise, mustard, a little vinegar or lemon juice, and some salt and pepper.
 I often use Vegenaise in place of the mayo because I prefer the flavor, and it works really well, too!

 Filling Variations:

-This is where you can also have a bit of fun with flavors.
-Add a little horseradish for a delicious kick.
-Add some sriracha for some spice.
+Filling-wise, this is where you can get creative and have fun with flavors.
+If you’re going to do fancy toppings, then keep the filling simple.
+If you’d rather dress up the filling, you can add a little horseradish for a delicious kick or some sriracha for some spice.
 Pickle relish is great to add a little crunch and flavor.
 Sauerkraut juice will add some healthy probiotics and a yummy tang.
 Try my Secretly Healthy Deviled Eggs for a surprise twist.

 Step 3: Fill the Whites